 To make this permission the “default” permission (i.e. to enable inheritance), use the

 -d switch with

-In conclusion, the permission and ownership issue on shared folders can be easily solved by adding ACL entries to the folders.
-With ACL properly set, sharing data among multiple Linux users on the same machine should be hassle-free.
+In conclusion, the permission and ownership issue on shared folders can be easily solved by applying the SetGID bit together with ACL entries to the folders.
+With these settings, sharing data among multiple Linux users on the same machine should be hassle-free.